OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 to scale for very large graph, this is because the number of elements (node IDs) for terms lookup filter is not supposed to be very large, tens of thousands may be the upper limit.
-This is not necessarily a show-stopper, proper modeling of the graph schema to partition the data and avoid single large node type can effectively address this pontential limitation.
+This is not necessarily a show-stopper, proper modeling of the graph schema to partition the data and avoid single large node type can effectively address this potential limitation.

-Some prototype work should be helpful in order to understand better the chracteristics of this proposed version controlled DAG DB design.
+Some prototype work should be helpful in order to understand better the characteristics of this proposed version controlled DAG DB design.
 To find out how it turns out, stay tuned for my next blog post on this.
 Until then!